metamystical/mdht/README.md

 ```
 server.js will connect to the DHT via default UDP port 6881, by bootstraping from
 router.bittorrent.com:6881, and then begin to respond to requests from other nodes,
 using a random node id.
-Configuration information and incomming requests are displayed on the
+Configuration information and incoming requests are displayed on the
 console.
 The id and routing table are periodically saved to disk for future restarts.

 server.js interfaces between mdht/mdht.js (which in turn interfaces with the DHT network), the user